wp-plugins/just-writing/readme.txt

 Tested up to: 3.8.0
 Stable tag: 2.14.3

-Adds buttons to the Distraction Free Writing Mode for all kinds of extra functions.
+Adds buttons and features to the Distraction Free Writing Mode for all kinds of extra functions.

 == Description ==